SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 - What specific changes in network configuration are required to run the experiment?
 - What specific metrics they need to collect/plot/analyze?
 -->
 The goal of the experiments is to observe how different bottleneck links affect where and when the queue size is building up with the presence of backgroud iperf traffic.
-Each experiment should take about 5 minutes to complete.
+Each experiment should take about 2 minutes to complete.
 You can check whether the iperf session has finished by inspecting the client's log file.

 ## Task 0: Testing out P4 Program
-For these experiments we will be generating tcp traffic using iperf between h1 and h4.
+For these experiments we will be generating tcp traffic using `iperf` between h1 and h4.
 We will change the capacity of certain links and observe how the behavior changes.
 First, we will test out sending traffic between the hosts with unconstrained links.
 Set the queue threshold in monitor.p4 to 0 for now, since the links are not constrained.
 Uncomment the call to `experiment()` in `start_mininet.py`.
 You should be able to view the output from each host in the `logs` directory.

-On h4 we will run `./start_server.py` and on h1 we will run `./start_client.py`.
-We will be running background iperf traffic between hosts h2 and h3.
-The monitor and h4 will be running `monitor_receive.py` and `receive.py` respectively, which will listen and log packets that arrive at that host.
-Remember, you can open terminal windows for each host using `xterm h1 h2 ...` for debugging purposes, however, this may become tedious over time.
-We can programatically run commands on each host using the `cmd()` command as we have done in the `experiment()` function.
-Make sure to properly indicate the path of the scripts that are being executed.
-If your P4 program is working correctly, you should be able to see packets in the monitor's log displaying the switch ID and queue size over time.
-Once you have verified your P4 implementation is correctly adding SI headers, change `queue_threshold` back to a value of 10.
+The `experiment` function will run `receive.py` on h4 and `client_send.py` on h1.
+It will also run a background `iperf` traffic between the hosts h2 and h3.
+The monitor will be running `monitor_receive.py`, which will listen and log packets that arrive at that host.
+Remember, you can open terminal windows for each host using `xterm h1 h2 ...` for debugging purposes.
+However, this may become tedious over time.
+We programatically run commands on each host using the `hx.cmd()` command as we have done in the `experiment()` function.

+If your P4 program is working correctly, when you run `make`, you should be able to see packets in the monitor's log displaying the switch ID and queue size over time.
+Once you have verified your P4 implementation is correctly adding the SI headers, change `queue_threshold` back to a value of 10.

 ## Task 1: Reduced capacity for S1-S3
-Set the bandwidth of the S1-S3 link to 200 Kbps.
+Uncomment the function call `add_congestion_s1_s3(pps)` in the `start_mininet.py` module.
+Set the `pps` (packets per second) argument such that the bandwidth of the S1-S3 link is about 200 Kbps for packets of size 1500 bytes (typical MTU size).

 For this experiment, we first alter the link `s1-s3` to a bandwidth 200 Kbps.
 The goal of this experiment is to investigate where and when the queue size at any switch exceeds the `queue_threshold`.
 After logging the data with `monitor_receive.py`, use `graph_queues.py` to graph the queue size of each switch over time.
 Repeat the same analysis for Case 2 & 3.
 <!--
 (Just some possible ideas)